dennywahyudimarzuk/Z-Wallet-Sleepless/README.md

 ### `Features Available`

-  * Transfer
+- Transfer

-  + Top Up
+* Top Up

 ### `Prerequisites`

 - Before you begin, ensure you have met the following requirements:
-    + NPM or Yarn as package manager
+  - NPM or Yarn as package manager
   * midtrans

 ### `Installing Zwallet`

 git clone [https://github.com/hnifmaghfur/Z-Wallet-Sleepless/tree/master] start the sever :

-* open file in folder
+- open file in folder
-* run this command npm start to start the server.
+- run this command npm start to start the server.
-* Make sure there are no other processes that use port 8000
+- Make sure there are no other processes that use port 8000
-* Run app zwallet in terminal yarn start.
+- Run app zwallet in terminal yarn start.

 ### `Display Aplication`

-* gambar disini